MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-14-Tutorial-3D-step14.md

         }
 ```

-This concludes step 14, allowing us to go into "sniper mode".
+This concludes step 14, allowing us to dispatch the bad guys in "sniper mode".